 I. INTRODUCTION

-The City of Los Angeles (City), through its Department of Recreation and Parks (RAP), seeks well-qualified business entities to develop, operate and maintain food and beverage concessions at new, state of the art, First and Broadway Park (FAB Park) being developed in downtown Los Angeles (DTLA).
-A summary description of the opportunity is as follows:
+The City of Los Angeles (City) through its Department of Recreation and Parks (RAP) presents a dynamic opportunity for a well-qualified business entity to operate and maintain the Sherman Oaks Castle Park Arcade and Food & Beverage Concession (Concession).